Isabellle/slim3-simple-rest-skeleton/README.md

 ## Purpose

-Many micro frameworks are not that micro, 19 Mb is not a micro framework.
-Slim provides a low footprint framework in about 1,5 Mb.
+Many micro web frameworks are not that micro, 19 Mb is not a micro framework.
+Slim provides a low footprint and fast web framework in about 1,5 Mb.

 Although Slim gives you the flexibility to organize as you like.
 I saw a need to organize some basic structures and code for a RestFul API.